Yield-Fi/joinn-design-system/doc/tailwind/README.md

 ## 7. Verify Your Setup

-After completing the integration, verify that the design system is correctly applied by running your development server:
+After completing the integration, verify that the design system is correctly applied by running your development server e.g.

 ```bash
 npm run dev